 You'll want to take continuing education courses related to bank compliance.
 Individuals who wish to become certified bank compliance officers must first participate in 80 hours of compliance training classes that have been approved by the Institute of Certified Bankers (ICB).
 Interested individuals may fulfill this requirement by taking courses through the ABA National Compliance School or by completing the ABA Online Review Course.
 Classes from the American Institute of Banking or one of the state banker's associations will also fulfill this requirement.

 Banking compliance officers who have three years of work experience and at least 80 hours of approved training within the five years preceding their certification application are prepared to pursue the Certified Regulatory Compliance Manager (CRCM) credential.
 They will need to submit an application with a professional reference from a senior official and sign an ethics statement.
 The process will be complete once the certification candidate has passed an exam.

-- Maintain the certification with additional continued education.
+For continued success, maintain the certification with additional continued education.
 After obtaining certification, CRCMs must maintain that certification in good standing by complying with the ICB ethics code and taking 60 hours of continuing education every three years.

 For possible advancement, consider advanced training.
 Some universities offer master's degree programs in business ethics and compliance, which can prepare officers for advancement to senior positions.
 These programs may include classes in strategic leadership, quantitative methods, managerial finance, marketing management, human resources management, and legal issues.

 For professional growth, join a professional organization.
 Organizations like the ABA offer a variety of resources for bank compliance officers looking for a professional edge.
 Membership can offer access to job banks, professional networking sites, conferences, and online training.

 Step 4: Pursue Future Career Advancement Options